 While recycling might seem like one of the simplest things we can do to help the environment, it can also be confusing—consider the recent revelation that a lot of plastic isn’t nearly as recyclable as we’ve been led to believe.

-Plus, a surprisingly high number of us aren’t following the guidelines as well as we’d like to think.
+This means that, unfortunately, a surprisingly high number of us aren’t following the guidelines as well as we’d like to think.

-Despite all the challenges, the positive environmental impact of recycling is real, so doing our best is still extremely important in our efforts to reduce waste and greenhouse gases.
+But you know as well as we do: The positive environmental impact of recycling is real, so doing our best is still extremely important in our efforts to reduce waste and greenhouse gases.

 Every product we buy has its own carbon footprint, and every step involved in making it adds emissions—from obtaining the natural resources to the manufacturing process to the packaging to the transportation.

 That’s where recycling comes in.
 By collecting and processing materials otherwise destined for the landfill and giving them a second life, we lessen the need to create brand-new materials via things like mining and turning trees into paper, thereby lowering GHG emissions.

 According to the latest Environmental Protection Agency (EPA) statistics, 292.4 million tons of municipal solid waste was generated in the US in 2018.
 Out of that, only about 69 million tons—or 23 percent—was recycled.

 By processing materials destined for the landfill we lessen the need to create brand-new material.